 - Footswitch: EXP Toe

-The Studio Tube Pre is designed to come before any distortion to provide low cut to control bass mud and high cut to control treble ice-pick.
-This block is tied to the Drive footswitch (along with the Amp Drive control).
+I use two Studio Tub Pre’s, one before distortion and another after distortion to control distortion voicing.
+The Studio Tube Pre before distortion to provides some low cut to control bass mud, while the one after distortion provides some high cut after the IR to control treble ice-pick.
+This block is tied to the Drive footswitch (along with the Amp Drive control) and is normally off.

 The Studio Tube Pre sounds good and is a flexible means of adding some early distortion through its Drive control, and a mid-focus EQ using a combination of the Low Cut and High Cut parameters.
 By adjusting these two parameters, you can control the width of the mid-focus EQ and where it is positioned in the frequency spectrum.

-In this case the high cut is kept pretty high because the block doesn’t add that much distortion and I want to preserve the guitar high frequency response then the amp is just breaking up.
-There’s just enough high cut to keep the drive-level distortion from getting fizzy.
+In this case the high cut is kept off because the block doesn’t add any distortion and I want to preserve the guitar high frequency response when the amp is just starting to break up.
 See the Amp block for more details.

 - Polarity: Normal